msauterey/Data-Science-projects-in-R/Web Scraping/readme.md

 Then we applied regular expressions to capture the date, opponent, home and time information.

-For example, we used the below regular expression to obtain the opponent informatio:
+For example, we used the below regular expression to obtain the opponent information:

 ```
 opponent_game <- "([A-Za-z]+)?\\s?[A-Za-z]+</a></li></ul></td><td>[0-9]{1,2}:[0-9]{1,2}\\sPM"